bldl/emplace-spidermonkey/README.md

   6. Return e.[[Value]].
   ```

-  In this case, we will add the new key-value pair to the Map and then return the value.
+  In this case, we will add the new `key`-`value` pair to the `Map` and then `return` the `value`.
 We can achieve this by using the built-in set operation, which allows us to add entries directly and efficiently.

   <details>
     <summary>Solution</summary>